Wrong product, right timing

 Structured First Filter

-Vocabulary note: PRISM provides a structured, evidence-graded first filter.
+Vocabulary note: Idea Validation provides a structured, evidence-graded first filter.
 It is not a substitute for primary market research — it tells you which hypotheses are strongest and which need evidence before you build your case.

 Already tried a free AI idea checker?
 See how a signed human verdict differs in our ValidatorAI alternatives comparison.